Women's soccer in Australia

-Women's soccer, also known as women's football, is a popular sport in Australia.
-The sport has a high level of participation in the country both recreational and professional.
-Football Australia is the national governing body of the sport in Australia, organising the A-League Women, the Australian women's national team, and the nine state governing bodies of the game, among other duties.
-Women's participation of modern soccer has been recorded since the early 1920s.
-It has since become one of Australia's most popular women's team sports.
+Women's soccer is a popular sport in Australia, with high levels of participation both recreationally and professionally.
+Football Australia is the national governing body of soccer in Australia, responsible for overseeing the Australian women's national team and the nine state football federations, among other duties.
+Women's participation in modern soccer in Australia has been recorded since the early 1920s, and it has grown to become one of the most popular team sports for women in the country.
+A-League Women is the top-tier women's soccer league in Australia.

 History

 Some of the earliest games of soccer played in Australia were played in Brisbane in 1921.
 Around that period, there were at least three active teams, with over 60 combined total players.
 In September 1921, a game was played at the Brisbane Cricket Ground between a team from North Brisbane and a team from South Brisbane.
 The match had over 10,000 people in attendance.
 The North Brisbane team wore red and the South Brisbane team wore blue.
 The game was won by North Brisbane with a score of two to zero.
 Early football outfits for women were not that different from the outfits worn today: long socks, long-sleeved football jerseys, baggy shorts, and purpose worn football shoes.
 Originally, football was not played by girls at schools in Queensland.
 Instead, football was played by factory workers in Queensland.

 In 1922, a committee in Australia investigated the benefits of physical education for girls.
 They came up with several recommendations regarding what sports were and were not appropriate for girls to play based on the level of fitness required.
 It was determined that for some individual girls that for medical reasons, the girls should probably not be allowed to participate in tennis, netball, lacrosse, golf, hockey, and cricket.
 Football was completely medically inappropriate for girls to play.
 It was medically appropriate for all girls to be able to participate in, so long as they were not done in an overly competitive manner, swimming, rowing, cycling and horseback riding.

 Australian women's sports had an advantage over many other women's sport organisations around the world in the period after World War II.
 Women's sport organisations had largely remained intact and were holding competitions during the war period.
 This structure survived in the post war period.
 Women's sport were not hurt because of food rationing, petrol rationing, population disbursement, and other issues facing post-war Europe.

 During the 1970s, 1980s and 1990s, women's soccer saw a large expansion in the number of competitors.
 In 1982, the first LGBTQI football team, the Adelaide Armpits, played their first season in Adelaide, and continued to play in South Australian competitions for 30 years.